devpandya1271/Binance-hedging-bot/README.md

 ---

 **Remember: The best strategy is the one you understand and can stick to consistently.
-Always prioritize risk management over potential profits.**
+Always prioritize risk management over potential profits.
+Start with Low risk and gradually increase as you gain experience.**